-The Vickers VC1 Viking was designed as an interim civil airliner for British European Airways (BEA), ahead of the emergence of the civil types identified by the Brabazon Committee as being required to meet the needs of British post-war commercial aviation.
+The Vickers Aircraft VC1 Viking was designed by Vickers-Armstrong Limited as an interim civil airliner for British European Airways (BEA), ahead of the emergence of the civil types identified by the Brabazon Committee Reportas being required to meet the needs of British post-war commercial aviation.

-Three prototypes were constructed to Specification 17/44, these being allocated civil registrations (G-AGOK, G-AGOL and G-AGOM).
-The first prototype (G-AGOK) was built at Foxwarren (now demolished as part of the Silvermere Golf Complex) which housed Vickers Experimental Department before being flown for the first time from Wisley on 22nd June 1945 by Chief Test Pilot Joseph (Mutt) Summers.
+Three prototypes were constructed to Specification 17/44 and were allocated civil registrations (G-AGOK, G-AGOL and G-AGOM).
+The first prototype (G-AGOK) was built at Foxwarren between Weybridge and Wisley (now demolished as part of the Silvermere Golf Complex), which housed Vickers Experimental Department.
+It was flown for the first time from Wisley on 22nd June 1945, by Chief Test Pilot Joseph (Mutt) Summers.

-The new aircraft featured a stressed-skin but unpressurised fuselage which seated 21 passengers, together with four crew, comprising two pilots, a radio operator and a cabin steward.
+The new aircraft featured a stressed-skin over an unpressurised fuselage which seated 21 passengers, together with four crew, comprising two pilots, a radio operator and a cabin steward.

 Nineteen production aircraft were ordered with the first (G-AGON) flying on 23rd March 1946.

-Two of the prototypes and three production aircraft were used for trials by the RAF, leading eventually to the procurement of the Vickers Valetta (which is described separately on its own web page).
+Two of the prototypes and three production aircraft were used for trials by the RAF, leading eventually to the procurement of the Vickers Valetta (which is described elsewhere on its own web page).

-Five of the early production aircraft were delivered to British West Indian Airways and eleven then entered passenger service with BEA with the first scheduled Viking Service being flown on 1st September 1946.
+Five of the early production aircraft were delivered to British West Indian Airways (BWIA) and eleven then entered passenger service with BEA, the first scheduled Viking Service being flown on 1st September 1946.

-The first 19 aircraft retained the fabric-covered geodetic wings of the Wellington but subsequent production aircraft featured new, stressed skin wings and were designated the Viking 1.
+The first 19 aircraft retained the fabric-covered geodetic wings of the Vickers Wellington but subsequent production aircraft featured new, stressed skin wings and were designated the Vickers Viking 1.

-The Viking 1B variant, of which the first example (VT-AZA) was for Indian National Airways and featured a 28-inch stretch of the forward fuselage, allowing three additional passengers to be carried.
-This variant also featured eight cabin windows on each side and capacity was later increased to a maximum of 27 passengers.
+The Vickers Viking 1B variant, of which the first example (VT-AZA) was for Indian National Airways, featured a 28-inch stretch of the forward fuselage allowing three additional passengers to be carried.
+This variant also featured eight cabin windows on each side, whilst capacity was later increased to a maximum of 27 passengers.

-A total of 163 Viking aircraft were built and the aircraft operated on many of the European routes of BEA as well as flying with many British independent airlines on charter services.
-The operators included Airwork Ltd, Autair, BKS Air Transport, Eagle Aviation, Channel Airways, Hunting Air Transport, Invicta Airways and many others.
+A total of 163 Vickers Viking aircraft were built and the aircraft operated on many of the European routes of BEA, as well as flying with many British independent airlines on charter services.
+Those operators included Airwork Ltd, Autair, BKS Air Transport, Eagle Aviation, Channel Airways, Hunting Air Transport, Invicta Airways and many others.

-Meanwhile the aircraft saw success with overseas airline customers including Aer Lingus, Central African Airways, Air India, Indian National Airways, DDL of Denmark, Iraqi Airways, South African Airways and Sudair International Airways.
+Meanwhile, the aircraft saw success with overseas airline customers such as Aer Lingus, Central African Airways, Air India, Indian National Airways, DDL of Denmark, Iraqi Airways, South African Airways and Sudair International Airways.

-In addition to airline use, the Viking saw service in the RAF King’s / Queen’s Flight as did its subsequent Valetta and Varsity developments.
+In addition to airline use, the Vickers Viking saw service in the RAF King’s / Queen’s Flight as did its subsequent Vickers Valetta and Vickers Varsity developments.

-The Viking was sold for use as a military transport by the Argentine Air Force who purchased twenty aircraft.
-Another military user was the Pakistan Air Force who purchased a single example (J750) for use as an executive transport.
+The Vickers Viking was sold for use as a military transport by the Argentine Air Force, who purchased twenty aircraft.
+Another military user was the Pakistan Air Force, who purchased a single example (J750) for use as an executive transport.

 One aircraft (G-AJPH / VX856) was modified to be powered by two Rolls-Royce Nene engines and after being first flown on 6th April 1948, it became the first British transport aircraft to fly under turbojet power.